-Kefir benefits are many and they are scientifically proven, but the one that attracts me most is its probiotic properties; that means a happy colon, vital for thousands of reasons, not least protection against the neurodegenerative conditions like Alzheimer's disease.
+Kefir benefits are many and they are scientifically proven but the one that attracts me most is its probiotic properties; that means a happy colon, vital for thousands of reasons, not least protection against the neurodegenerative conditions like Alzheimer's disease.
 This is where the twisted tau-proteins are initiated by nasty E. Coli bacteria.

 Unlike probiotic capsules which have only perhaps half a dozen different bacteria, kefir has over 30 varying strains.
-A low diversity of the microbiota in the gut is strongly associated with many serious conditions[13].
+A low diversity of the bugs in the gut is strongly associated with many serious conditions[13].

-It is in essence a cultured-milk drink, like yoghurt, only with a much more diverse body of friendly bacteria, and others known collectively as the microbiome.
+It is in essence a cultured-milk drink like yoghurt, only with a much more diverse body of friendly bacteria; and others known collectively as the microbiome.
 It finds its origins in Eastern Europe and the Caucasus.

-"Before kefir benefits, for fifteen odd years, I rarely had a good first half of the night.
+"Before kefir benefits for fifteen odd years, I rarely had a good first half of the night.
 After my introduction to this probiotic I only occasionally had a bad sleep; goodbye heartburn.

 - Dr Bernard Preston

-This page was last updated by Dr Bernard Preston on 9th January, 2021.
+This page was last updated by Dr Bernard Preston on 9th January, 2024.

-Kefir benefits are very diverse; they are to be found in this fermented drink, made usually with milk, though there is a non-dairy kind.
+Kefir benefits are very diverse; they are to be found in this fermented drink made usually with milk, though there is a non-dairy kind.
 I have not tried it because you need a lot of sugar, my nemesis.

 You need a small plastic colander.